 The Lille Christmas Market is the first one I have attended in France.
 Lille bills itself as the most Flemish town in France.
 It’s thoroughly French in language but the architecture is more Flemish-Dutch.
-It is the heart of French Flanders and the market is in the heart of Lille.
-The Lille Christmas Market had crafts and that interested me more than the others I visited … Continue reading Lille, France Christmas Market
+It is the heart of French Flanders … Continue reading Lille, France Christmas Market

 We have been through Lille before, many times on the train from London to Brussels, but have never seen more than the railway station.
-This time we went with our friend Dave Lam and his daughter Rachel to visit the Lille Christmas Market, which is the subject of a different post.
-I found it a charming city even though I didn’t get much outside the … Continue reading Lille “The Most Flemish Town in France”
+This time we went with our friend Dave Lam and his daughter Rachel to visit the … Continue reading Lille “The Most Flemish Town in France”

 This is another trip through my archives to Reims, France.
 The cathedral has some nice stained glass windows by Marc Chagall.
 These pictures are from 2001.
 Continue reading Reims, France

 Strasbourg is one of the “Capitals” of Europe, every year the European Parliament packs up from Brussels and heads for Strasbourg, which is also the home of the European Court of Human Rights.
 I suppose it is appropriate, being on the border between France and Germany, and having changed hands several times in the past two centuries.
 We visited in 2001.
-I found these slides … Continue reading Strasbourg
+I found these slides going through my archives.
+Continue reading Strasbourg

 Modernist Marc Chagall, cubist Jacques Villon, and tachist Roger Bissière are all there, mixed with art from the Gothic, Renaissance and Romantic periods.
 It’s the play of light on the works that I find so fascinating.
 They are the stained glass windows in St. Stephen’s Cathedral in Metz.
 Gothic does away with the need for structural walls, allowing artists to work in walls of glass.
-The … Continue reading St. Stephen’s Cathedral, Metz
+The cathedral soars with light coming through colored glass, creating shadows and shafts.
+Outside the light plays against the exposed structural members, the flying buttresses.
+At night the outside is floodlit to stunning effect.
+Pictures from … Continue reading St. Stephen’s Cathedral, Metz

 In Eastern France there are several war related “roads” to follow, the “road of the fortified towns,” “The road of the battlefields” linking battlefields of the two world wars, and “The road of the military cemeteries.”
 Wars happened here with alarming regularity.
-The road I found most fascinating was the “The Road of the Fortified Churches” celebrating about 65 churches (God’s castles someone called them) … Continue reading “A Mighty Fortress” The fortified churches of Thierache, France.
+The road I found most fascinating was the “The Road of the Fortified Churches” celebrating about 65 churches (God’s castles someone called them) built in the Thierache region for the protection of the civilian population.
+These towns sat on the border between Champagne and Picardy near Flanders.
+They could not afford to wall themselves.
+Many did not have … Continue reading “A Mighty Fortress” The fortified churches of Thierache, France.